allthingsclowd/vault_envconsul/README.md

 cd mynewreponame
 ```

-All you need to do now is tedy this ReadMe and remove these instructions and fill in the blanks below.
+All you need to do now is edit this ReadMe.
+Remove these instructions and fill in the blanks below.

 # Title Here